arokem/ACCESS_K8S/README.md

 # ACCESS_K8S
 Configs and scripts for building kubernetes clusters managed by the Pangeo NASA ACCESS Project.
-Much of building the cluster uses [eksctl](https://github.com/weaveworks/eksctl) following the steps outlined here:[https://eksworkshop.com/] (https://eksworkshop.com/)
+Much of building the cluster uses [eksctl](https://github.com/weaveworks/eksctl) following the steps outlined in the AWS EKS worskhop materials: [https://eksworkshop.com/](https://eksworkshop.com/)

 Steps to building your own cluster on AWS using our config. scripts